Amazon Women on the Moon: Alternative versions

-An alternative version of the "Pethouse Video" sketch was filmed for the television broadcast of the film, with Monique Gabrielle in lingerie rather than appearing naked throughout the segment.
+An alternative version of the "Pethouse Video" sketch was filmed for the television broadcast of the film, with Taryn in lingerie rather than appearing naked throughout the segment.
 However, most European television broadcasts of the film retained the original theatrical version.
 Bullshit or Not? was retitled Baloney or Not? for the television version.

-The American television edit also features an additional bridging sequence between the death of Harvey Pitnik and his subsequent celebrity roast in which the mortician convinces Pitnik's widow to have the celebrity roast as part of the funeral.
+The American television edit also features an additional bridging sequence between the death of Harvey and his subsequent celebrity roast in which mortician Rick Raddnitz convinces Bernice to have the celebrity roast as part of the funeral.
 Her performance receives such strong feedback that it becomes a series lasting for weeks.

-The DVD release features an unreleased sketch titled "The Unknown Soldier", starring Robert Loggia with Ronny Cox, Bernie Casey and Wallace Langham.
+The DVD release features an unreleased sketch titled "The Unknown Soldier".
 Some television broadcasts of the film featured the sketches "Peter Pan Theater" and "The French Ventriloquist's Dummy", which were not present in the theatrical version.

 Cast

 "Mondo Condo" (directed by John Landis):